tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - aggressive and metastatic
  - ~10-15% of breast cancer cases
  - high degree of immune infiltration
+# Analysis of the CDR3 length repertoire and the diversity of T cell receptor α and β chains in swine CD4<sup>+</sup> and CD8<sup>+</sup> T lymphocytes
+ - porcine T cells
+ - standard Gaussian distribution with > 8 peaks for length distribution
+# Analysis of the CDR3 length repertoire and the diversity of TCRα chain in human peripheral blood T lymphocytes
+ - standard Gaussian distribution of CDR3 length
 # An anti-CD3 antibody, teplizumab, in relatives at risk for type 1 diabetes
  - teplizumab delays progression of type 1 diabetes in high risk participants
  - KLRG1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells more common in teplizumab group than placebo